-Smart infrastructure in transport
+Intelligent infrastructure in transportation

-The smart infrastructure In transportation, it revolutionizes urban mobility through advanced technologies, improving safety and efficiency for sustainable cities.
+The smart infrastructure in transportation, it revolutionizes urban mobility through advanced technologies, improving safety and efficiency for sustainable cities.

 These innovations increase the quality of life and facilitate logistics in strategic corridors, driving concrete improvements in the urban supply chain.